gpazevedo/UML/README.md

 ## Structure Diagrams

-This article approaches the Class Diagram and relationships among structural elements.
+This article describes the Class Diagram and relationships among structural elements.

 ### Class Diagrams
 Class diagrams show the structure of a software system presenting its classes and their relationships.